-- a) must review its Integrated Development Plan - i. annually in accordance with an assessment of its performance measures in terms of Section 41 and ; - ii. to the extent that changing circumstances so demand and - b) may amend its Integrated Development Plan in accordance with the prescribed process"
+- a) Must review its Integrated Development Plan - i. annually in accordance with an assessment of its performance measures in terms of Section 41 and ; - ii. to the extent that changing circumstances so demand and - b) May amend its Integrated Development Plan in accordance with the prescribed process.

 The annual review process thus relates to the assessment of the municipality's performance against organizational objectives as well as implementation.
 It also takes into cognizance any new information or change in circumstance that might have arisen subsequent to the adoption of the previous IDP.
-The review and amendment process must also adhere to the requirements for public participation as articulated in chapter 4 of the MSA (2000).

-In terms of the IDP Review Guidelines, IDPs are reviewed based on four primary areas of intervention, i.e. Annual IDP Review, the IDP process, Amendments in Response to changing municipal circumstances, and comments from the MEC of COGTA.
+The review and amendment process must also adhere to the requirements for public participation as articulated in Chapter 4 of the MSA (2000).
+In terms of the IDP Review Guidelines, IDPs are reviewed based on four primary areas of intervention i.e. annual IDP review, the IDP process, amendments in response to changing municipal circumstances and comments from the MEC of COGTA.

-The process described and outlined in Figure 1 below represents a continuous cycle of planning, implementation, monitoring and review.
-Implementation commences after the Municipal Council adopts the Final Draft IDP, budget and performance management system
+The IDP process represents a continuous cycle of planning, implementation, monitoring and review.
+Implementation then commences after the Municipal Council adopts the final draft IDP, budget and performance management system for the subsequent financial year.
+Public participation remains pivotal throughout the process of the IDP.

-1.2 NATIONAL AND PROVINCIAL FRAMEWORKS GOVERNING GERT SIBANDE DISTRICT MUNICIPALITY (GSDM) AND ITS LOCAL MUNICIPALITIES
+NATIONAL AND PROVINCIAL FRAMEWORKS GOVERNING GERT SIBANDE DISTRICT MUNICIPALITY (GSDM) AND ITS LOCAL MUNICIPALITIES

 Development in South Africa is broadly guided and directed by a wide range of legislation.
-Some legislation is sector specific e.g. housing, transport, and environment, while others are more generic in nature, focusing on planning processes, alignment of planning processes and proposals, and the legal requirements pertaining to plans to be compiled.
+Some legislation is sector specific e.g. housing, transport, and environment, while others are more generic in nature focusing on planning processes, alignment of planning processes and proposals, and the legal requirements pertaining to plans to be compiled.

 In addition to existing legislation, a range of National, Provincial, Local Government policies and plans exist to further guide and direct development in South Africa.
 Some of these are of particular importance in developing an Integrated Development Plan.

-The following are some of the pieces of legislations and plan that guides the development of IDPs:
+The following are some of the pieces of legislations and plan that guides the development of IDPs.

-1.2.1 NATIONAL SPATIAL DEVELOPMENT PERSPECTIVE (NSDP)
+NATIONAL SPATIAL DEVELOPMENT PERSPECTIVE (NSDP)

-The National Spatial Development Perspective (NSDP) was initiated in 1999 with the aim of not only providing a strategic assessment of the spatial distribution and socioeconomic characteristics of the South African population, but gaining a shared understanding of the distribution of economic activities and potential across the South African landscape.
+The National Spatial Development Perspective (NSDP) was initiated in 1999 with the aim of not only providing a strategic assessment of the spatial distribution and socio-economic characteristics of the South African population but to gain a shared understanding of the distribution of economic activities and potential across the South African landscape.
 Based on the research conducted, and with key trends and issues identified, the NSDP currently delineates a number of guidelines for infrastructure investment in South Africa.
 The rationale behind the guidelines is rooted in the argument that instead of investing in physical infrastructure to improve the quality of life of people living in low productivity areas, government should rather invest in people.
 The logic of the latter argument is that investing in people is a more efficient use of government resources.
 Investing in people potentially results in increased opportunities and choice to relocate to high growth areas.
 Investing in places can leave people trapped in low growth areas without any guarantee that this will attract new investment into the area.